 - 1. Gain an understanding of contemporary research in reproductive and therapeutic cloning, stem cell research and the applications of these rapidly advancing fields to the treatment of diverse human diseases. - 2.
 Understand the enormous impact of the human genome sequence on genetic testing and the diagnosis and treatment of genetic diseases. - 3.
-Consider these topics from scientific, historical, ethical, religious and societal perspectives and in doing so gain an appreciation for the vital importance of scientific literacy in today's society.
+Consider these topics from scientific, historical, ethical, religious and societal perspectives and in doing so, appreciate the importance of scientific literacy in today's society.

-Meeting Time and Location 1:00 - 2:50 PM Weds.
-PLSB 403
+Meeting Time and Location 2:00 - 3:50 PM Weds.
+Physical & Life Sciences Bldg.
+(PLSB) 200.